Patty Gurdy: Early life and career

 She formed her live band Patty Gurdy's Circle with members of Subway to Sally.
 The band's musicians were Bodenski, Simon Michael, and Ingo Hampf, along with Patty, who added vocals and the hurdy-gurdy.
-Together they released one single, entitled Kalte Winde, on 23 April 2020.
+Together they released one single, entitled Kalte Winde, on 23 April 2020, which was a cover of a song by the German band Bannkreis.
 Due to the COVID-19 pandemic, Patty Gurdy's Circle was forced to disband.

 Her collaborations include ASP, Alestorm, Faun, and Ayreon.
 She has also worked with the metal band Scardust.
 In July 2019, she went on tour with Scardust in the United Kingdom.
-On 22 March 2022 she played her first concert outside of Europe with Scardust in Israel, which was livestreamed on Play2Fund.
-Patty was originally supposed to play this concert in March of 2020, but due to the COVID-19 pandemic, she was not allowed to travel into Israel.
+On 22 March 2022, she played her first concert outside of Europe with Scardust in Israel, which was livestreamed on Play2Fund.
+Patty was originally supposed to play this concert in March 2020, but due to the COVID-19 pandemic, she was not allowed to travel into Israel.
 Instead, she sent videos of herself to be shown at the Scardust concert without her.
 She guests in Scardust's music video for their song Concrete Cages, on which she played the hurdy-gurdy and sang.
 Patty also appears in dArtagnan's single Farewell (released in 2021), in addition to performing live with the band.
 In 2022, she collaborated with metal band Silverlane on their song Für Immer und Ewig.
 On 17 June 2022 Patty announced that she arranged part of the soundtrack for the video game Ikonei Island: An Earthlock Adventure (part of the Earthlock series of video games).
 On 8 July 2022 she released her part of the soundtrack as the single Piratehog Chant.

-On 23 November 2022, Gurdy posted a new song called Melodies of Hope, which she also submitted as an application for the Eurovision Song Contest 2023.
+On 23 November 2022, Patty posted a new song called Melodies of Hope, which she also submitted as an application for the Eurovision Song Contest 2023.
+She was ranked at the last place during the votings (8 out of 8) and Germany that year was represented at Eurovision by Lord of the Lost.